Bitmessage/PyBitmessage/README.md

 Development
 ----------
-If you plan to put a non-trivial amount of work into coding new features, it is recommended that you first solicit feedback on the DevTalk pseudo-mailing
+Bitmessage is a collaborative project.
+You are welcome to submit pull requests although if you plan to put a non-trivial amount of work into coding new features, it is recommended that you first solicit feedback on the DevTalk pseudo-mailing list:
-list:
 BM-2D9QKN4teYRvoq2fyzpiftPh9WP9qggtzh